Spin-Flavor Precession Phase Effects in Supernova: Neutrinos inside the supernova

 for neutrinos and

 for antineutrinos.
-Here, the terms involving the vacuum mixing angle $\theta$ represent the mixing of flavor eigenstates. $E_\nu$ denotes the neutrino energy, and $\delta m^2$ denotes the squared difference of the two neutrino masses.
+Here, the terms involving the angle $\theta$ represent the vacuum mixing of flavor eigenstates. $E_\nu$ denotes the neutrino energy, and $\delta m^2$ denotes the squared difference of the two neutrino masses.
 In NH we have $\delta m^2>0$ whereas in IH we have $\delta m^2<0$.
-For the $13$ mixing parameters adopted here, $\sin 2\theta=0.29$ and
+For the $13$ mixing parameters adopted here, we have $\sin 2\theta=0.29$ and

 which is the energy separation between mass eigenstates in vacuum.